Wheatley Vodka Clash: 2022–2024

-2025–present
+2025

 On August 17, 2024, it was announced that the Clash would move to Bowman Gray Stadium on February 2, 2025.

 On January 21, 2025, NASCAR announced changes to the Clash, increasing the number of transfer positions from five cars per heat.
 As a result, the field size was adjusted from 27 cars back to 23 cars.

 Changes for 2025 included the following: